Bangladesh: Medieval period

 Bengal was then incorporated into the Delhi Sultanate (1206–1526 AD).
 In 1341, the independent Bengal Sultanate was established by Fakhruddin Mubarak Shah.
-Amidst geographic expansion and economic prosperity, it was regarded by European and Chinese visitors as the "richest country to trade with".
+Two dynasties ruled the independent Sultanate of Bengal consecutively, the Hussain Shahi dynasty and the Ilyas Shahi dynasty, with a brief reign of the House of Ganesha.
+Amid geographic expansion and economic prosperity, it was regarded by European and Chinese visitors as the "richest country to trade with".
 The Mughal Empire conquered Bengal in 1576.
-By the 18th century, the Bengal Subah emerged as the wealthiest province of the empire and was described as the "Paradise of Countries" and the "breadbasket of India".
-Its citizens enjoyed some of the best standards of living in the world, as the region was a major global exporter and producer of cotton textiles (muslin in particular), silk and shipbuilding.
+By the 18th century, the Bengal Subah emerged as one of the wealthiest provinces of the empire and was described as the "Paradise of Countries" and the "breadbasket of India".
+The region was a major global exporter and producer of cotton textiles (muslin in particular), silk and shipbuilding.
 Following the decline of the Mughal Empire in the early 1700s, the region became a semi-independent state under the Nawabs of Bengal, founded by Murshid Quli Khan in 1717.